DegangWang97/degangwang97.github.io/_pages/about.md

 # 🔥 News
+- *2026.03.12*: &nbsp;🎉 Our paper entitled "[Frequency-to-Spectrum Mapping GAN for Semisupervised Hyperspectral Anomaly Detection](https://ietresearch.onlinelibrary.wiley.com/doi/full/10.1049/cit2.12154)" has been selected as the **ESI Highly Cited Paper (TOP 1%)**!
 - *2025.10.24*: &nbsp;🎉 Our paper entitled "[Similar Category Enhancement Network for Discrimination on Small Object Detection](https://ieeexplore.ieee.org/document/11223957)" has been accepted by IEEE TGRS!
 - *2025.10.01*: &nbsp;🎉 Our paper entitled "[HADDNLP: Hyperspectral Anomaly Detection via Double Nonlocal Priors](https://www.sciencedirect.com/science/article/abs/pii/S0031320325011987)" has been accepted by Pattern Recognition!
 - *2025.09.11*: &nbsp;🎉 Our paper entitled "[Non-Local and Local Feature-Coupled Self-Supervised Network for Hyperspectral Anomaly Detection](https://ieeexplore.ieee.org/document/10890991)" has been selected as the **ESI Highly Cited Paper (TOP 1%)**!